dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 In the exact same vein as above, endpoints written in the above way are built using `sttp.tapir` / `sttp.model` and no longer via `org.http4s` datatypes.
 This means we've gained the capability to automatically generate REST API documentation at the expense of losing access to our low level HTTP programming API.

-In practice this means that if we need to implement HTTP protocol concepts not anticipated by the `tapir` authors, and therefore need direct control over request and response entities and their handling, we might find ourselves jumping through hoops to do so.
+In practice this means that if we need to implement HTTP protocol concepts not anticipated by the `tapir` authors, and therefore need direct control over request and response entities and their handling, we might find ourselves jumping through hoops.

 All this is to say everything in life comes at a cost, and these costs must be acknowledged when making technology choices.